 Here are the best company cars for between £20,000 to £25,000

-With over £20,000 you can get yourself a former Auto Express Car of the Year in the Skoda Octavia, a proper hot hatch with the Hyundai i20 N or an all-electric SEAT Mii Electric.
-BiK tax rates range from just 1% to 35% in this selection so choose wisely.
+With over £20,000 you can get yourself a former Auto Express Car of the Year in the Skoda Octavia, a proper hot hatch with the Hyundai i20 N or the best car to buy according to our readers, the Kia XCeed.
+BiK tax rates range quite significantly in this selection so choose wisely.

 Scroll down to check out the best company cars you can get between £20,000 to £25,000...